ucsd-cse30-fall-2016/ucsd-cse30-fall-2016.github.io/_topics/raspberrypi_setup.md

 * Unzip the `.zip` file to get a 3.74 GB `.img` file: 2016-05-27-raspbian-jessie.img

 * If you have a virtual emulation environment available on your local machine, run the image within your virtual environment to customize it.
-If you are relying on the virtual environment on ieng6, customize your image later (after burning the image on the SD card).

 ```
 $ docker run -it --rm --privileged=true -v /Users/diba/git/emulate-pi-docker/images:/usr/rpi/images -w /usr/rpi -h localhost ryankurte/docker-rpi-emu /bin/bash -c './run.sh images/2016-05-27-raspbian-jessie.img /bin/bash'

 ```

+If you are relying on the virtual environment on ieng6, do the next section on customizing your image after burning the image on the SD card.

 ## Customize the image